 Customer experiences are increasingly shifting to digital channels.
 From consumer-facing retail, travel, professional services, communication, or finance to SaaS, online is where critical decisions are made and meaningful engagement occurs.

 Yet what actually happens online — that is, the experiences had by users and customers — is often concealed within a black box.
 Even powerful tools like Google Analytics only provide simple, rudimentary metrics like clicks, bounce rates, and time on page.
-These metrics fail to convey all the nuances of human behavior, yet it’s those nuances that help developers reproduce bugs, designers understand and improve UX, customer support professionals step-in and help customers in need, and marketers tell compelling product stories.
+These quantitative data and metrics fail to convey all the nuances of human behavior, yet it’s those nuances that help developers reproduce bugs, designers understand and improve UX, customer support professionals step-in and help customers in need, and marketers tell compelling product stories.

 For an in-depth look at session replay, check out our Definitive Guide to Session Replay.